cardillan/mindcode/ROADMAP.markdown

 * Improve compiler error messages.
 * Warn developers when the generated code goes over 1000 Mindustry instructions.
 * Warn developers when potentially non-numeric value is being pushed to stack.
-* Warn developers when variable is read before being written to.
 * When the compiled program only contains basic instructions (including print and printflush), run it after compilation and show the output on the web page.
 The same might be done for command-line compiler.
 * Render an image of built schematic to show it in the web application.